mypablo/WeightPlanet/README.md

 **Funny code**

 ** **Copyright** **
-If you want to make it better, you are free to do it.
+If you can make it more funny, you are free to do it.